 - Consider working in groups: If you want to achieve something that may result in a peer-reviewed science article, consider working in groups.
 Group work typically enhances learning and let’s you dive deeper into a subject by dividing the work.
 If you decide to work in groups, make sure that each group member has a distinct topic that contributes to the overall project goal.

-The project uses InSAR data from spaceborne SAR sensors to document ground deformation across North America caused by human activities.
+This term project candidate would give you the chance to make a real contribution to an existing and exciting science project.
+It uses InSAR data from spaceborne SAR sensors to document ground deformation across North America caused by human activities.
 It was initiated by Matt Pritchard and Rowena Lohman at Cornell, and has been growing from there ever since.
 The current status of this project is shown in the map below, which shows identified deformation sources for the time span of 1992-2015.
 While lots of signals were already identified, it is important to understand that the compilation in the map is not yet complete in terms of spatial or temporal coverage, nor is it uniform in quality over the region.

 Currently the database includes over 220 different areas of likely anthropogenic ground deformation, the majority of which are related to groundwater extraction (66%), with additional sources from geothermal activity (8%), hydrocarbon production (13%), mining (11%), and other sources (2%) such as lake level changes.
 In a few areas, the source of deformation is not yet determined.